-NB: The actual weather and local sea conditions in the last few years mean the chance of landing in the Tristan archipelago is currently less than 50%.
+NB: The actual weather and local sea conditions in the last few years mean that the chances of landing in the Tristan archipelago is currently less than 50%.
 Due to local laws, landings cannot even be attempted on Nightingale or Inaccessible until you have been ashore at the settlement first.

 Days 17-20: At sea again, we now enter subtropical waters with their own seabirds and dolphins.
 We will soon leave many of the southern seabird behind with Spectacled Petrels usually being the last to disappear.
 New species should include Band-rumped Storm-Petrel and the bat-like Bulwer’s Petrel, whilst flying fish definitely add a tropical edge.
-Expect calmer seas and balmy days.
+Expect calmer seas and balmier days.

-Days 23-25: St. Helena has a good anchorage at Jamestown.
-This is another island with few birds owing to man’s activities.
-Just 11 land bird species breed here, nine of which have been introduced.
-The most important is the endemic Wirebird (or St Helena Plover), a small thin-legged plover breeding in fields in the centre of the island, where we will find them holding territories in the local pastures.
+Days 21-23: St. Helena is another island where many endemic species have become extinct and just eleven land bird species now breed here, nine of which are introduced.
+The most important is the endemic Wirebird (or St Helena Plover), a small thin-legged plover which we should find in fields in the centre of the island.
 White Terns nest all along the coast and in the trees in the small community of Jamestown.
 Red-billed Tropicbirds and noddies fly around our vessel at anchor, whilst Pantropical Spotted Dolphins can often be seen, occasionally leaping several metres into the air and then spinning back into the water.
-The WildWings group normally also enjoy a cruise in a local boat for the dolphins and breeding seabirds with a chance of a Whale Shark too, as well as undertaking an optional full-day tour, including some of the Napoleon sites.
-Optional dinners ashore in local restaurants are highly recommended.

-Days 25-26: At sea, the infamous ‘doldrums’, with more lazy balmy days.
-Cory’s Shearwaters and Sooty Terns should start to appear.
-We often encounter Sperm Whales on this leg.
+Days 24-25: At sea in the infamous ‘doldrums’ with more lazy balmy days.
+Cory’s Shearwaters and Sooty Terns should start to appear and we often encounter Sperm Whales on this leg.